AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 #### Please make sure your directory structure is setup as described [here](https://github.com/uta-carpentries/SoftwareCarpentryWorkshops_general/blob/master/Data_DirectoryStructure_Setup.md)

 Before we start talking about R, let's copy `Data` folder from `SCW` to `Lesson2_IntroToR` and take a look at `gapminder.txt` in Excel.
-This is a dataset containing information about life expectancy, population sizes and gdp per capita in different countries for different years.
+This dataset contains information about life expectancy, population sizes and gdp per capita in different countries for different years.
 Let's see how we can use R to analyze this dataset.

 ### Learning objectives